 Summing It Up: What To Do Now

-Most webmasters would like to earn money off their website or blog.
-But it takes time, hard work, dedication, and a little bit of smarts to do it.
+Most webmasters would like to earn money off their websites or blog.
+But it takes time, hard work, dedication, and a few smarts to do it.

 We’ve gone through a lot of ways how to monetize a website, from affiliate marketing to selling sponsored guest posts to even flipping websites.
 Not every monetization strategy will work for you – find the one that suits your website best, then stick to it until you see results.

 Now that you’ve learned how to monetize a website, go out there and make that money!
 Or, if you want to know all of the tried-and-tested strategies that expert webmasters use, check out The Affiliate Lab to learn more about how to build a profitable site.